DavidParsley/ZahiraCare/README.md

 * No known bugs at this time.

-# Support and Contact Details
+# Support and Contact Details:

-## If you encounter any issues or have questions, feel free to reach out to us:
+* If you encounter any issues or have questions, feel free to reach out to us:

-* David Parsley : davidparsley.kakhayanga@gmail.com
+* **David Parsley** : davidparsley.kakhayanga@gmail.com

 # License
 *Licenced under the [MT-licence](https://opensource.org/license/mit)*